mayank7jan/get-betteR/README.md

 # get-betteR
 "Life is growth.
 If we stop growing, technically and spiritually, we are as good as dead."  -Morihei Ueshiba

-A curated list of links, references, web-books and conference slides for anything and everything around R and R Shiny.
+A curated list of web-books, conference slides/recordings, links, and references for anything and everything around R and R Shiny.

 ---